The Lunar Exalted [Exalted]

 Each individual shahan-ya and her school has her own vision of the future of a Creation without the Realm.
 Some dream of rebuilding the glories of the Old Realm under a Lunar Deliberative; others wish for a world free from all empires and tyrannies.
 Many would see the Scarlet Empress’ bloodline extirpated in bloody pogroms, yet some envision the redemption of the Dragon-Blooded as divine soldiers of the Pact.
 Thus far, the Silver Pact has focused on the destruction of the Realm, not what comes after.
 For most of its history, the Realm’s downfall has seemed distant enough that it made no sense to invite internal turmoil by squabbling over what to do after.
 But with the Time of Tumult accelerating the Pact’s timetable, many Lunars believe the the Pact’s endgame must be determined now.

-4 responses to “The Lunar Exalted [Exalted]”
+4 thoughts on “The Lunar Exalted [Exalted]”

-The variety in shahan-ya perspective and endgame desires seems like it could open up a lot of varieties in tone depending on the needs of your chronicle.
+1. The variety in shahan-ya perspective and endgame desires seems like it could open up a lot of varieties in tone depending on the needs of your chronicle.

 I love it!

-A looot of good details here, like the acknowledgement of modern reasons to oppose the Realm, the existence of Elders hailing from different periods in Creation’s history.
+2. A looot of good details here, like the acknowledgement of modern reasons to oppose the Realm, the existence of Elders hailing from different periods in Creation’s history.
 Trying to push Lunars as having a cohesive, setting-wide organisation is never going to make much sense, though.

-Woooo, Lunars lore!
+3. Woooo, Lunars lore!
 This is looking good.
 This approach to the Silver Pact, following in the core book’s description, seems to follow pretty well on the premises that encourage the Lunar exalted to have a shared culture, even though it’s the farthest thing from an organized or hierarchical organization.

 It sounds like it gives them a pretty coherent place in the setting, set against the Realm, and the examples it gives of internal disagreements exemplify well the variety of different opinions and conflicting methods and ideas within.